Rajpratik71/linux-manPages/diff3.md

               use PROGRAM to compare files

        -L, --label=LABEL
               use LABEL instead of file name (can be repeated up to three times)

        --help display this help and exit

        -v, --version
               output version information and exit

        The default output format is a somewhat human-readable representation of the changes.

        The -e, -E, -x, -X (and corresponding long) options cause an ed script to be output instead of the default.

-       Finally,  the  -m (--merge) option causes diff3 to do the merge inter‐ nally and output the actual merged file.
+       Finally, the -m (--merge) option causes diff3 to do the merge internally and output the actual merged file.
 For unusual input, this is more robust than using ed.

        If a FILE is '-', read standard input.
-Exit status is 0 if success‐ ful, 1 if conflicts, 2 if trouble.
+Exit status is 0 if successful, 1 if conflicts, 2 if trouble.

 AUTHOR
        Written by Randy Smith.